cinemascience/cinema_view/readme.md

 ## Using the viewer

-To use the viewer, select the database you want to see from the dropdown "Select a database".
-Test sphere should look like:
+To use the viewer, select the database you want to see from the dropdown "Select a database". sphere test should look like:

 <img src="cinema/testImages/sphere.png" width="500" border="1"/>

-while test sedov should look like:
+while sedov test should look like:

 <img src="cinema/testImages/sedov.png" width="500" border="1"/>